 Strange Fire, Strange Truth, Strange Love

-John MacArthur offers an almost entirely negative assessment of the Charismatic Movement in his new book, Strange Fire.
-The book requires a Pentecostal response, not merely to correct the record but also to advance the cause of Christian unity.
+John MacArthur offers a highly negative assessment of the Charismatic Movement in his new book, Strange Fire.
+George Paul Wood offers a Pentecostal response.

 In 2014, the Assemblies of God completes its 100th year of ministry.
 From humble beginnings in Hot Springs, Ark., our Fellowship has grown to encompass over 66 million believers in 252 countries, territories, and provinces.
 Faithful saints have planted and watered gospel seeds during these years, but God has made them grow (1 Corinthians 3:6).